nigel-bruce-khan/BEASTLAB22/assignment1/report/README.md

 Assignment1:

 For this assignment, we performed a microbenchmark for a vector triad multiplication on a Rome2 architurecture.
-The triad formula is as follows:
+The tested formula is as follows:

 `a[i] = b[i]+ c[i] * d[i]`

+**PART 1**

-**A)**  Two variables, **N** and **REP** are retrieved from user input (and tested to see if they fall within a specified range).
+**A)**  Two variables, **N** and **REP** are retrieved from user input (and tested to see if they fall within the specified range).
 The former determines the size of the vector and the latter number of repetions for the vector triad multiplication.
 Taking a look at line 116:

 `while (datasetSize <= N && cycles > 1)`